-204 Title: Draw the Circle Wide: Celebrating the 40th Anniversary of 304 • 305 Reconciling Ministries Network 306 307 Budget Implications: None 308 Dationala, " John Wasley and was and Mathadista to your noufoction in the lifeland news it of 309 310 Rationale: "John Wesley encouraged Methodists toward perfection in the lifelong pursuit of 311 love.
-Love looks like affirmation in the face of persecution, like kinship in the face of isolation and like courage in the face of despair".
+204 Title: Draw the Circle Wide: Celebrating the 40th Anniversary of 304 • 305 Reconciling Ministries Network 306 307 Budget Implications: None 308 Rationale: "John Wesley encouraged Methodists toward perfection in the lifelong pursuit of 309 310 love.
+Love looks like affirmation in the face of persecution, like kinship in the face of isolation 311 and like courage in the face of despair".
 (Reconciling Methodist Convocation 2023) This has 312 always been the work of Reconciling Ministries.
-313 atways been the work of Neconciling Ministries.
-314 Submitted By: Rev. Debbie Scott, Chair of BWARM, Rev. Angela Wells, Co-Chair BWARM 315 316 RESOLUTION: 317 Whereas in 1984, the Reconciling Congregation Program formed to help United Methodist 318 congregations and clergy work for justice for LGBTQ people, and in 2000, the program 319 changed its name to Reconciling Ministries Network (RMN); 320 321 Whereas recently United Methodists, particularly in the United States, have signaled their 322 desire for the denomination to become a church home, "where LGBTQIA+ people will be 323 protected, affirmed, and empowered in the life and ministry of the church" in large part due 324 to the ongoing work of the Reconciling Ministries Network; 325 TATE and a second state of the second state of 326 Whereas no matter what happens at this year's General Conference, Reconciling Ministries 327 Network will continue their advocacy work, "committed to intersectional justice across and 328 beyond the United Methodist connection for the full participation of all LGBTQ+ people 329 330 throughout the life and leadership of the church"; 331 Whereas many of our BW Conference members have supported this international movement 332 by serving on the Board of RMN, by becoming individual Reconciling United Methodists, by 333 becoming Reconciling Congregations and Communities; and 334 335 Whereas the "denomination now looks to rebuild and revive and Reconciling Ministries 336 Network members see hope that people at the social margins can be at the center of this 337 renewed growth just as they were in the early church"; now 338 339 Therefore, be it Resolved, that the Baltimore-Washington Conference affirms and 340 celebrates the 40 years of RMN's justice ministry that draws from the Wesleyan understanding 341 of God's grace "that embraces all of creation and seeks its' restoration and perfection in 342 love."
+313 ativays been the work of neconclaing ministries.
+314 Submitted By: Rev. Debbie Scott, Chair of BWARM, Rev. Angela Wells, Co-Chair BWARM 315 316 RESOLUTION: 317 Whereas in 1984, the Reconciling Congregation Program formed to help United Methodist 318 congregations and clergy work for justice for LGBTQ people, and in 2000, the program 319 changed its name to Reconciling Ministries Network (RMN); 320 321 Whereas recently United Methodists, particularly in the United States, have signaled their 322 desire for the denomination to become a church home, "where LGBTQIA+ people will be 323 protected, affirmed, and empowered in the life and ministry of the church" in large part due 324 to the ongoing work of the Reconciling Ministries Network; 325 Whareas no matter what happens at this year's Coneral Conference Deconciling Ministries 326 327 Whereas no matter what happens at this year's General Conference, Reconciling Ministries Network will continue their advocacy work, "committed to intersectional justice across and 328 beyond the United Methodist connection for the full participation of all LGBTQ+ people 329 throughout the life and leadership of the church"; 330 throughout the the and leadership of the church, 331 Whereas many of our BW Conference members have supported this international movement 332 by serving on the Board of RMN, by becoming individual Reconciling United Methodists, by 333 becoming Reconciling Congregations and Communities; and 334 335 Whereas the "denomination now looks to rebuild and revive and Reconciling Ministries 336 Network members see hope that people at the social margins can be at the center of this 337 renewed growth just as they were in the early church"; now 338 339 Therefore, be it Resolved, that the Baltimore-Washington Conference affirms and 340 celebrates the 40 years of RMN's justice ministry that draws from the Wesleyan understanding 341 of God's grace "that embraces all of creation and seeks its' restoration and perfection in 342 love."
 343 344 Effective Date: Immediately 345